Siborg18/CV/README.md

 ## PERSONAL INTERESTS

-Enthusiastic about long-distance cycling, I recently completed an exhilarating journey from Gloucester to Groningen.
-Organise and play in a Touch Rugby Game
+Enthusiastic about long-distance cycling, I recently completed an exhilarating journey from Gloucester to Groningen Organise and play in a Touch Rugby Game
-Passionate about gaming
+Passionate about PC gaming and board games

 ## REFERENCES